seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 Lieutenant Pistol; come, Bardolph: I shall be sent
 for soon at night.

-*Re-enter Prince John of LANCASTER, the Lord Chief-Justice; Officers with them*
+*Re-enter Prince John of LANCASTER, the Lord Chief-Justice; an Officer with them*

 **Lord Chief-Justice**
 Go, carry Sir John Falstaff to the Fleet: